SpenceKonde/AVR-Guidance/Troubleshooting/Code/CompileErrors/Readme.md

 ## Does Bare Minimum compile?
 Does the Bare Minimum example compile for the part you're using?

 If not, does it compile for the Arduino Uno?
-If it compiles for the Arduino Uno, but not the part you want, there is a problem with the board package or "core".
+If it compiles for the Arduino Uno, but not the part you want, there is a problem with the board package or "core" or it is installed incorrectly. not your sketch.

 If it is broken for the Arduino Uno too, your IDE is broken.
 See (TO DO: Nothing compiles)